aarmey/ml-for-bioe/site/content/final-project.md

 - Many interesting datasets are listed in the [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu).
 - Machine learning competitions, such as the [DREAM Challenges](https://dreamchallenges.org), [Kaggle](https://www.kaggle.com), and [DrivenData](https://www.drivendata.org), may have relevant challenges and pre-assembled datasets.
 - You are welcome to use a dataset from your own research.
 There is no problem keeping the data confidential, and this does not create any issues related to authorship.
-If you chose to do so, you should chose a new analysis approach that has not yet been performed.
+If you choose to do so, you should choose a new analysis approach that has not yet been performed.